learnitmyway/learnitmyway/content/post/tdd-example.md

 }
 ```

+Make sure the test is still green!

-This ends up being part of my initial commit.
+This is where my initial commit ends.

 The first test can be written as follows: